Summer Research Programs

 - Leadership, Teamwork, and Negotiating

 The educational component also includes visits to laboratory animal and veterinary diagnostic facilities as well as periodic meetings between program directors, trainees, and mentors during the summer.
 It concludes in the Merial NIH Veterinary Scholars Symposium, which is held annually at a U.S. college of veterinary medicine.
-At the symposium, trainees present their research findings, attend sessions presented by national leaders in research and the veterinary profession, and interact with fellow veterinary student trainees from across the U.S. The 2013 Merial NIH Veterinary Scholars Symposium will be hosted by Michigan State University.
+At the symposium, trainees present their research findings, attend sessions presented by national leaders in research and the veterinary profession, and interact with fellow veterinary student trainees from across the U.S. The 2014 Merial NIH Veterinary Scholars Symposium will be hosted by Cornell University.

 The key to the success of the Summer Research Experience Program is the close collaboration of outstanding students with dedicated, competent scientists.
 A list of the program's mentors and their research areas is provided at the following link: Faculty Mentors